About the Founder.

-About the Founder.
 Dr. Lennon “Lenny” Goins, was born October 11, 1953, in Tifton, GA.
 One of 12 children, his parents eked out a living as sharecroppers.
 He worked hard in school and became the first in his family to attend a university, UCSD, and the first to receive a graduate degree, a DDS from the University of Southern California.
 Lenny then served four years in the United States Navy as a lieutenant, following which he opened his dental practice in La Jolla, California, near UCSD.
-As his practice flourished, he became the driving force behind the establishment of a scholarship fund which now bears his name and is known as the Lennon Goins Alumni Scholarship Fund (GASF).
-Lenny also served on the Board of Trustees of the UCSD Foundation, organizing numerous fundraising efforts in support of the Scholarship Fund.
-He maintained his dental practice for more than 27 years until his retirement in 2004.
+Committed to giving back, as his practice flourished Lenny founded the Black Alumni Scholarship Fund and raised additional money to help more deserving Black students attend his alma mater.

-Dr. Goins moved the scholarship fund off campus into an endowment at The San Diego Foundation (TSDF) in 1998.
 In 2016, the scholarship’s alumni board upgraded the scholarship into an enriched scholarship program to ensure full engagement of its Scholars with campus academic and student support resources available to all students, but often not utilized by those who need them the most.
-Meanwhile, the endowment has gradually grown to approximately $3 million divided between two funds: Arts, Humanities & Social Sciences, and Math, Science & Engineering.
-In keeping with our founder’s dream, the GASF Board seeks to grow the endowment to $10 Million over the next 5 years.
+In June of 2025 the board unanimously voted to rename the scholarship fund as the Dr. Lennon Goins Alumni Scholarship Fund (or GASF) in honor of its founder.
+In keeping with his vision, the GASF board seeks to grow the endowment from its current level of $3.5 million to at least $10 Million over the next 5 years.
+(See Campaign page.)

 Enhancing the UCSD community and the San Diego region by attracting outstanding service and leadership-oriented students to UCSD through scholarships, along with enrichment programs tailored to the interests and needs of students that need the most support to feel a strong sense of belonging at UCSD.